Skip to main content

 While reading her book, I was also reading Kate DiCamillo's latest book, Beverly, Right Here.
 This book too is fantastic, as is all of her writings.
 She's a middle-grade author, but I dare you to read any of her works and not think they pertain more to adults.

 In this book, the lead protagonist's name is Beverly.
-She is head-strong, feisty, and extremely observant (with an extensive vocabulary for a twelve-year-old).
-She is also alone, abandoned by her family, and left to fend for herself as she transcends into a teenager.
+She is headstrong, feisty, and extremely observant (with an extensive vocabulary for a twelve-year-old).
+She is also alone, abandoned by her family, and left to fend for herself as she turns into a teenager.

 As I was a quarter way into the book, I realized why it felt like I already knew her: it was Gabrielle.
 It was the grown-up, famous, television-worthy, book-writing celebrity chef Gabrielle.
 And it was my perception of her that now lay on a child-like version named Beverly.